Dr. Jeffrey A. Grigg Memorial Teaching Fellow Scholarship

 - Committed to a career in education on behalf of students with limited educational opportunities

-- Plans to enroll in a master’s program in education, teacher residency, or other teacher preparation program during the upcoming school year
+- Plans to enroll in a master’s program in education, teacher residency, or other teacher preparation program, or to continue in a multi-year program, during the 2022-23 school year

 - Demonstrated financial need